 Helen has extensive experience of claims against the police and other investigatory or prosecutorial bodies, including against SOCA and the CPS.
 She is regularly instructed in cases concerning serious police failings, including those leading to death or serious injury, and has experience of claims under the HRA, the Equality Act, the Data Protection Act and for misfeasance and malicious prosecution.
 She acts both for the victims of crime and for those accused of involvement in criminal offences.
 Her recent and current instructions in this area include: junior counsel (led by Karon Monaghan QC) for interveners before the Supreme Court in DSD v Commissioner of the Metropolis, concerning the nature and scope of the Art 3 investigative duty; and acting for individuals and families subjected to or bereaved by domestic violence in their claims for breaches of the investigative and protective duties by their local police forces.
 Helen regularly represents individuals at mediations and in settlement negotiations, as well as at trial.

-Helen accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Helen is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Helen is committed to protecting and respecting your privacy.
 In order to provide legal services to my clients, including advice and representation services, Helen needs to collect and hold personal data.
 This includes her client’s personal data and the personal data of others who feature in the matter upon which she is instructed.
 To read Helen’s privacy notice in full, please see here.